| |

 Biscotti is a crunchy dry twice baked biscuit or cookie often flavored with almonds or anise.
 They are more commonly referred to as cantucci in Italy.
 These delicious crisp treats originated in the Tuscan city of Prato where they traditionally dip their cantucci in Vin Santo.
 Dating back to the days of Columbus when sailors would munch on biscotti as they had a long shelf life and were mold resistant.
 Which is due to the drying out from the second baking.

 Biscotti are traditionally made with egg as the fat rather than butter or oils also contributing to their shelf life longevity.
 Here in the US it is more widely known as biscotti and made in many variations.
 Found in coffee houses all across the US and offered with common additions such as chocolate or dried fruits.
-Today we are sticking to a simple delicious Authentic Almond Biscotti.
+Today we are sticking to a very simple but delicious classic almond biscotti.

 Ingredients

-Eggs- We are using two large for this recipe.
+Eggs- I use large eggs for this recipe.
 Eggs are the traditional fat used to make biscotti.
 Since we are using eggs over butter, this will help make their shelf life longer.

 Flour- I use unbleached organic all-purpose flour for this recipe but standard all-purpose works fine too.